-Brush the carbonised grease from the inside of the lid with a stainless steel bristle barbecue brush (A).
-To minimise further build-up, the inside of the lid can be wiped with a paper towel after barbecuing while the barbecue is still warm (not hot).
+Brush the carbonised grease from the inside of the lid with a stainless steel bristle grill brush (A).
+To minimise further build-up, the inside of the lid can be wiped with a paper towel after grilling while the grill is still warm (not hot).